 The Brattleboro Retreat's Clinical Psychology Doctoral Internship program is designed to provide an immersive experience in providing psychological services in inpatient and outpatient psychiatric settings.
 In both settings, interns work as part of an integrated team that includes psychiatrists, nurses, psychologists, social workers, and mental health workers.
 Many of our patients present with co-occurring disorders (i.e., mental health and substance use).
 Interns provide assessments, brief, short-term and long- term therapy, group facilitation and psychological assessments.
 Much of the work is team-based.
-Following APPIC requirements, interns spend a minimum of 25% of their time in direct client contact.
+Following APPIC requirements, interns spend a minimum of 25% of their time in direct client contact; in most cases interns spend at least 50% of their time in direct client contact.